openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/primarySomatosensoryAreaBarrelFieldLayer6a
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Primary somatosensory area barrel field layer 6a' is a layer of neocortex.
-It is part of the barrel cortex.
+   :definition: Is a layer of neocortex.
+Is part of the barrel cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035876) ('is_a' and 'relationship')]
-   :description:
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109292
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0035876#primary-somatosensory-area-barrel-field-layer-6a
    :name: primary somatosensory area barrel field layer 6a